ice4prince/Cmai/docs/source/tutorial/step_by_step.rst

 The Embedding Step
 ************************************

-The embedding step uses RoseTTAFold to embed the XXX.
+The embedding step uses RoseTTAFold to embed a given antigen.
 This can be done in two ways: either in one step or two steps.
 The one-step process is as follows:

 .. code-block:: shell